anam-aj/edx/CS50p/pset9FinalProject/README.md

 ### Description:

-A To-do list program that can be run from terminal.
 Poject's root directory contains 4 files namely

 * project.py : contains the code of the program
 * test_project.py : contains test functions that can be checked with pytest
 * requirements.txt : contains information about libraires required
 * README.md : Detailed description of project

-It is a To-
+It is a To-do list program which can be completely run from terminal.
+When initiated it provides the user a menu of choice